axieinfinity/ronin-documentation/docs/apps/ronin-bridge/guides/withdraw-token.md

    ![token-withdrawal-4](../assets/token-withdrawal-4.png)
 2. When prompted, select **Approve** to approve the new spending cap for the selected token.
    :::note[Spending cap]
-   When you transfer an ERC20 token for the first time, you need to set a spending cap.
-To do that, enter your desired transfer amount, then follow instructions on the screen to approve the cap.
-When you make another transfer with the amount that exceeds your current cap, you will need to approve a new spending cap corresponding to the higher amount.
+   When you bridge an ERC20 token for the first time, you need to set a spending cap.
+To do that, enter your desired token amount, then follow instructions on the screen to approve the cap.
+In the future, when you bridge an amount that exceeds your current cap, you will need to approve a new spending cap corresponding to the higher amount.
    :::
    ![token-withdrawal-5](../assets/token-withdrawal-5.png)
 3. When prompted, sign the transaction in your Ronin Wallet.